shamitb/gametheory01/ideas.md

-*** Strategies ***
+### Strategies

-Altruistic strategy:
-	Maximizes the total score for everyone

-"Fair" strategy:
-	If I have more score than the average, then I try to be altruistic, otherwise I'm selfish.

-Greedy strategy:
-	Always goes for the immediate Nash equilibrium!
-(Maximizes own score)

-"Democratic" strategy:
-	Some sort of maximizing the score of my audience - choice of strategy is based on the audience/followers
+#### Greedy:
+Maximizes own score.
+Always cut non-looping follows first in random order.
+If $\beta<\mathrm{cost}$, keep shortest loop if $k<\log\mathrm{cost}/\log\beta$.
+If $\beta =$ cost, keep last remaining loop.
+If $\beta>\mathrm{cost}$, keep longest loop.

+#### Altruistic:
+Maximizes total score of all players. *Possible heuristic* Always add connection to node with highest path length that agent is not already audience to.
+Remove redundant connections according to $\beta\neq\mathrm{cost}$ cases.

+#### "Fair":
+Greedy if utility is below mean, altruistic if above.

+#### Team player:
+Maximizes total score of own audience. *Possible heuristic* Always add connection to node with highest path length in own audience.
+Remove redundant connections.

+#### Copycat:
-"Imitate strategy" Players change their strategy by imitating the majority, with a rule that depends on the strategies with which they have interacted (follower or followed) - emphasizes the importance of network effect (social behaviour) and learning as a side-effect
+Player uses current best strategy.
+Players change their strategy by imitating the majority, with a rule that depends on the strategies with which they have interacted (follower or followed) - emphasizes the importance of network effect (social behaviour) and learning as a side-effect

-???
-Neural networks ???
-Taking the audience distribution as input and the output nodes of the network would determine the probability of connecting to someone in the specific audiences.
+#### Partition:
+Player uses the path length and connection information to partition the possible actions, and chooses action from a probability distribution on the partition.

+#### Neural network:
+Like partition player, but uses partition as input to a neural network and probability distribution as output.

+#### Partition history:
+Player uses current and historical path length and connection information.